VISITOR RESTRICTIONS IN PLACE. Visit link for details and more updates.

 If I test positive for COVID-19, what is the risk of passing the virus onto my fetus or newborn?

 Currently it is unclear if COVID-19 can cross through the placenta to the fetus.
 The risk of passing the infection to the fetus appears to be very low.
-In limited recent cases of infants born to mothers infected with COVID-19, none of their infants have tested positive for COVID-19 at birth.
-After delivery, since the virus is spread through respiratory droplets, precautions will need to be in place to minimize exposure to your infant, including washing your hands and wearing a face mask before touching your infant and distancing yourself > 6 feet from infant when not.
+About 2-5% of babies born to mothers infected with COVID 19 have tested positive in the first 24-96 hours after birth.
+It is currently unknown if these infants became ill at home after hospital discharge, however there have been some cases of infants less than 1 month of age who have been hospitalized with serious infection.
+After delivery, since the virus is spread through respiratory droplets, precautions will need to be in place to minimize exposure to your infant, including washing your hands and wearing a face mask before touching your infant and distancing yourself greater than 6 feet from the infant when not.
+We also recommend bathing your infant soon after birth to minimize the potential for infection.
+The risk of infection appears to be no different if you room in with your infant and take proper precautions, or if you are separated in different rooms.
+If you are infected with COVID 19, then your newborn will be tested at 24 hours and 48 hours of age.

 If I test positive for COVID-19, can I still breastfeed my baby?